Wildfire suppression: United States

-Indigenous communities embraced fire as an ally in preserving nature, but once populations began to grow across the U.S., wildfires started to trigger unprecedented destruction of property and sometimes resulted in massive death tolls.
+Prior to European colonization, Indigenous communities embraced fire to modify nature and change their environment.
+Once populations began to grow across the U.S., wildfires started to trigger unprecedented destruction of property and sometimes resulted in massive death tolls.
 Greater impact on people's lives led to government intervention and changes to how wildfires were addressed.

-One of the first turning points for firefighting philosophies in the U.S. happened in October 1871 with the Great Chicago Fire.
-Six years removed from the Civil War, the Fire destroyed more than 17,000 buildings across the Windy City, upended thousands of lives and devastated their thriving business community.

-The same day as the Chicago Fire, a much larger, more deadly fire occurred.
+The same day as the Great Chicago Fire, a much larger, more deadly fire occurred.
 The Peshtigo Fire broke out on the morning of October 8, 1871.
 It burned for three days, and while estimates vary, the consensus is that it killed more than 1,200 people – making it the deadliest wildfire in American history to this day.
 In addition to the number of people killed, the fire burned more than 1.2 million acres of land and spread to nearby towns, where it caused even more damage.
 The entire town of Peshtigo was destroyed within an hour of the start of the fire.

 As a result of the 1871 fire breakouts, the federal government saw that it needed to act.
 This led in 1876 to the creation of the Office of Special Agent in the U.S. Department of Agriculture to assess the quality and conditions of forests in the United States.
 As the forerunner of the U.S. Forest Service, this was the first time that wildfire management was placed under government purview.

 In the aftermath of the Great Fire of 1910, the U.S. Forest Service received considerable recognition for its firefighting efforts, including a doubling of its budget from Congress.
-The fire is often considered a significant impetus in the development of early wildfire prevention and suppression strategies.
+This fire also lead to the implementation of the 10 o'clock rule, which required that all wildfires be suppressed by 10 am on the second day of the fire.
+The Great Fire of 1910 is often considered a significant impetus in the development of early wildfire prevention and suppression strategies.

+Since the Great Fire of 1910, wildland fire agencies have continued to develop tactics after fatality incidents such as the Rattlesnake Fire of 1953, South Canyon Fire of 1994, the Thirtymile Fire of 2001, and the Esperanza Fire of 2006.
+Fire shelters and equipment have grown over time and fatalities continue to decrease throughout the modern era.
+However, due to the harmful policies of the past, such as the 10 o'clock rule, wildland fires have increasingly grown in size, strength, and destruction.
+In the 1970s, the environmental movement brought along the idea of prescribed burning to reduce fuel loading, lower fire hazards, and reintroduce fire into native ecosystems.

+Fire season is beginning earlier in year due to widespread drought and reduced snowpack.
+In 2026, a record drought and extremely limited snowfall has led to an earlier start of the fire season and more intense fires, especially in the Southeast (Florida, Georgia).
+As the season progresses, the American West is expected to have a significantly above average intensity fire year.